TreeGAN: Incorporating Class Hierarchy into Image Generation: Methods

 \subsection{Hierarchy-Consistency Checker}

 Given the images generated by CIG, the hierarchy-consistency checker checks whether the generated images are consistent with the class hierarchy.
-Given the training data which contains a hierarchy of classes and each class has a set of real images, we offline train a hierarchical classification model on these images.
-This classification model takes the hierarchical relationship into consideration during training.
-In this work, we use the hierarchical classification method proposed in~\cite{DBLP:journals/corr/abs-1709-09890} while noting that other hierarchical classification methods can be applied as well.
-For a detailed description of the hierarchical classifier, please refer to the supplements.
-After training, we use the hierarchical classifier to measure the consistency between generated images and the class hierarchy.
-Given the hierarchy of images generated by the conditional image generator, we feed them into the hierarchical classifier to measure the classification errors.
+Given the training data which contains a hierarchy of classes and each class has a set of real images, we train a hierarchical classification model on these images offline.
+After training, we use the hierarchical classifier to measure the consistency between generated images and class hierarchy.
+Given the hierarchy of images generated by the conditional image generator, we feed them into the hierarchical classifier to measure classification errors.
 Small classification errors indicate that the generated images are more compatible with the class hierarchy.
 The hierarchical classifier has multiple levels of classifiers.
-At each level in the hierarchy, there is a multi-class classifier distinguishing the classes at this level.
+At each level in the hierarchy, there is a multi-class classifier distinguishing classes at this level.
 Given a generated image $X_y$ where $y$ denotes the class from which this image is generated, let $f_i^{(k)}(X_y)$ denote the prediction probability that the input image belongs to the $i$-th class at the $k$-th level.
 The classification loss is defined as

 where $K$ is the number of levels in the class hierarchy, $a_k(y)$ is the ancestor of class $y$ at the $k$-th level, and $M_k$ is the number of classes at the $k$-th level.
 A smaller loss indicates that $X_y$ is more compatible with the class hierarchy.
 Note that $X_y$ is a function of the weight parameters of the generator.
 To encourage the generator to generate hierarchy-compatible images, we train its weight parameters by minimizing the classification loss on each generated image.
-Since the CIG generates both $64\times64$ and $256\times256$ images, we train two hierarchical classifiers, one on $64\times64$ images and the other on $256\times256$ images.
-The $64\times64$ and $256\times256$ hierarchical classifiers are used to measure the hierarchy-consistency scores of the generated $64\times64$ and $256\times256$ images, respectively.